-- 1. IPR: Introduction to intellectual property; types of IP: patents, trademarks, copyright & related rights, plagiarism, industrial design, traditional knowledge, geographical indications, protection of new GMOs; International framework for the protection of IP; IP as a factor in R&D. - 2.
-Entrepreneurship in bio-business: Introduction and scope in Bio-entrepreneurship, Types of bio-industries Strategy and operations of bio-sector firms; Entrepreneurship development program of public and private agencies (MSME, DBT, BIRAC, Make In India).
+- 1. IPR:Introduction to intellectual property; types of IP: patents, trademarks, copyright & related rights, plagiarism, industrial design, traditional knowledge, geographical indications, protection of new GMOs; International framework for the protection of IP; IP as a factor in R&D. Intellectual property laws of India. - 2.
+Entrepreneurship in bio-business: Introduction and scope in Bio-entrepreneurship, Types of bio-industries Strategy and operations of bio-sector firms; Entrepreneurship development program of public and private agencies (MSME, DBT, BIRAC, Make in India).